ovikariy/bewell/README.md

 The app provides the ability to enable a PIN lock for easier login.
 The PIN has to be at least 4 digits but we recommend at least 6 for stronger security.

-1. If you choose to enable PIN lock, your Data Encryption Key will be encrypted with the PIN number of your choice using 256-bit AES encryption.
+1. If you choose to enable PIN lock, your Data Encryption Key will be encrypted with the key derived from your PIN number using 256-bit AES encryption.
 2. It will then be stored into [SecureStore](https://docs.expo.io/versions/latest/sdk/securestore/) which provides it's own layer of encryption in addition to one provided by the app, using the Keychain Services on iOS and Keystore System on Android platform.
 3. Any subsequent app launch will prompt for a PIN code instead of the password and will fetch the Data Encryption Key from the SecureStore and continue the login process as if you entered the password.